awsdocs/aws-systems-manager-user-guide/doc_source/automation-document-script-commandline.md

 ------

 **Attach files from an runbook in another AWS account**
 Run the following command to create a runbook using a script that is already attached to a runbook that has been shared with you from another AWS account\.
+Replace each *example resource placeholder* with your own information\.

-The format of the key value in this command is *runbook\-arn/runbook\-version\-number/file\-name*\.
+The format of the key value in this command is *runbook arn/runbook version number/file name*\.
 See the following example\.

 ```
-"arn:aws:ssm:us-east-2:123456789012:document/OtherAccountDocument/2/script.py"
+arn:aws:ssm:us-east-2:123456789012:document/OtherAccountDocument/2/script.py
 ```

 ------